Update cookies preferences

 Executing a Full Analysis

-The primary command runs a check on all custom and third-party modules within a given Magento directory.
+The primary command runs a check on all custom and third-party modules:

 ./uct/bin/uct upgrade:check /path/to/magento/instance --coming-version=2.4.7